Sahil1479/FrontendRepository/ui-registry/README.md

 1. Create `projects/<your-project>/`
 2. Add pages under `projects/<your-project>/pages/<page-name>/`
 3. Each page is a self-contained `.html` file — inline the component CSS and JS, then write your page-specific styles and logic
-4. Link back from `index.html` in the Projects section
+4. Include the Page in the root `index.html` for demo
 ---

-## Browser Support

-All modern browsers (Chrome, Firefox, Safari, Edge).